69 Creative Hobbies for a Better You in 2025

 39. Candle Making

-Using wax, wicks and essential oils to mold your own scented candles can be an enjoyable activity for kids and adults alike.
+Using wax, wicks and essential oils to mold your own scented candles, these creative hobbies are pretty enjoyable for people of all ages.
 If you’re feeling extra fancy, you can add beads, glitter and other decorative touches to your candles, too.

 40. Weaving